 “If you want them to continue shopping for ten years, that’s $50,000,” he said.
 “That’s like investing in a piece of equipment.”

 Stew Leonard’s attitude toward customer service had its genesis in the way Leonard’s grandfather, Charles Leo Leonard, ran his small home-delivery dairy business in Norwalk, Conn., in the 1920s.

-"My grandfather didn't know the difference between a friend and a customer," Leonard said.
-"My father grew up in his footsteps.
+“My grandfather didn’t know the difference between a friend and a customer,” Leonard said.
+“My father grew up in his footsteps.
 When he opened the retail store, he wanted it to be the same.
-He didn't look at the people coming in as customers; he looked at them more like they were friends or neighbors.
-They were people he grew up with in the community.
+He didn’t look at the people coming in as customers; he looked at them more like they were friends or neighbors.
+They were people he grew up within the community.
 My brother and sister and I grew up with my mom and dad in the store treating everybody like that.
-That's the philosophy that was handed down.
-Treat the customer as a friend or a neighbor; somebody you really want to help out."
+That’s the philosophy that was handed down.
+Treat the customer like a friend or a neighbor; somebody you really want to help out.”

 You can’t fake that kind of attitude, Leonard believes.